A computational approach to exponential-type variable-order fractional differential equations: Abstract

 \section{Abstract}

 We investigate the properties of some recently developed variable-order differential operators involving order transition functions of exponential type.
-Since the characterisation of such operators is performed in the Laplace domain it is necessary to resort to accurate numerical methods to derive the corresponding behaviours in the time domain.
+Since the characterization of such operators is performed in the Laplace domain, it is necessary to resort to accurate numerical methods to derive the corresponding behaviors in the time domain.
 In this regard, we develop a computational procedure to solve variable-order fractional differential equations of this novel class.
-Furthermore, we provide some numerical experiments to show the effectiveness of the proposed techniques.
+Furthermore, we provide some numerical experiments to show the effectiveness of the proposed technique.